This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Private access to the Taft Museum and the Contemporary Arts Center in Cincinnati.

-The architecture of Finnish émigré Eliel Saarinen, and his son Eero, is a subtheme throughout, culminating in the incredible campus at Cranbrook.
+The architecture of Finnish émigré Eliel Saarinen, and his son Eero, is a subtheme throughout, culminating in the campus at Cranbrook.

 • Georges Seurat, A Sunday on La Grande Jatte — 1884.
 Helen Birch Bartlett Memorial Collection.